 The Master's in Social Work degree is a two-year program offering advanced practice training in clinical, school and community settings.
 Graduates of this program are well positioned for leadership roles in clinical, human services, outreach, and development settings.

-Students in the Master's in Social Work program can take one of two tracks: 1) the clinical track, which includes health, children and families, school social work, mental health specialities, as well as subspecialties in advanced family treatment, gero-ed, migration studies, and group work 2) the leadership and development track, which emphasizes skills in administration, nonprofit management, grant-writing, staff supervision, and program development.
+Students in the Master's in Social Work program can take one of two tracks: 1) the clinical track, which includes the health, children and families, school social work, and mental health specialties, or 2) the leadership and development track, which emphasizes skills in administration, nonprofit management, grant-writing, staff supervision, and program development.

 Upon completion of the program, students have completed the education requirements for the LSW and the LCSW licenses.